Honyant/Notes/StatChp4.md

   - Provide a baseline for comparison; it helps account for confounding.
   - This group gets the "do-nothing" treatment (this is either placebo or no action)
   - placebo effect is when subjects respond favorably to any treatment, even one that isn't doing anything
+  - keep other variables outside the treatment constant for all experimental units.
 - replication
+  - is about using enough subjects
+After you do all those things, if there is an association between the variables, and the difference in response is bigger than the chance variation, u can conclude cause and effect.

+If less than 5% of the the random chance is strong than what you get, then there is significant evidence of cause and effect.